 What do you need - now and in the future?

 Before you start seriously shopping for software, make a list of the minimum set of requirements you need in order to run your organization efficiently.
 This can include things like voucher programs, on-line licensing, on-site clinic operations, employee/volunteer management with timesheets and reviews, Asilomar/Maddie's Fund reporting, daily statistics, and so on.
 If your operation is growing, also include the features you will need in the future.
 Lastly, add your "wish list" items.
-This will give you a solid basis of comparison between the packages you'll be looking at
+This will give you a solid basis of comparison between the packages you evaluate.

 What are your short- and long-term goals?